Peer Support 101

 The Peer Support Specialist

-In behavioral healthcare settings, Peer Support Specialists are self-identified peers who are advanced in their recovery and use their lived experience to assist other peers through providing emotional support, sharing knowledge, teaching skills, offering practical advice, role modeling, connecting those they serve with community resources, and helping to enhance peers’ support network (Mead, Hilton, & Curtis, 2001).
+In behavioral healthcare settings, Peer Support Specialists (PSS) are self-identified peers who are advanced in their own recovery, and use their lived experience to assist other peers by providing emotional support, sharing knowledge, teaching skills, and offering practical advice, and role modeling.
+They also connect those they serve with community resources, and help to enhance peers’ support network (Mead, Hilton, & Curtis, 2001).
 Peer Support Specialists are guided by the principle of self-determination and the understanding that there are many pathways to recovery and each has value.

 Core Competencies and Principles

-Many Pathways - Peer support specialists help those they serve identify and build on strengths and empower them to choose for themselves, recognizing that there are multiple pathways to recovery.
+• Many Pathways - Peer Support Specialists help identify and build on strengths and empower those they serve, to choose for themselves, recognizing that there are multiple pathways to recovery

-Person-Centered - Peer recovery support services are always directed by the person participating in services.
-Peer recovery support is personalized to align with the specific hopes, goals, and preferences of the individual served and to respond to specific needs the individuals have identified to the peer support specialist.
+• Person-Centered - Peer recovery support services are always directed by the person participating in services.
+Peer recovery support is personalized to align with the specific hopes, goals, and preferences of the individual served.
+Peer recovery support also responds to specific needs that individuals have identified to the Peer Support Specialist

 Peer Support Services Provided

-Lived experience differentiates peer support specialists from other professionals as their lived experience is the foundation of both their expertise and services they provide.
+Lived experience differentiates Peer Support Specialists (PSS) from other professionals as their lived experience is the foundation of both their expertise and services they provide.
 The primary responsibility of a PSS is to help service recipients understand recovery and achieve their own recovery needs, wants, and goals using a person-centered approach (Jacob, 2015).
 Peer support may be provided individually, on a one-to-one basis, or in group settings.

-The Center for Medicare And Medicaid Services (CMS) requires all PSS complete specialized training and certification as defined by the state as a qualification prerequisite to bill Medicaid for PSS services rendered (Chinman et al., 2013).
-Services provided by peer support specialists are varied, but typically fall within six service categories...
+The Center for Medicare and Medicaid Services (CMS) requires that all PSS complete specialized training and certification as defined by the state as a qualification prerequisite to bill Medicaid for PSS services rendered (Chinman et al., 2013).
+Services provided by Peer Support Specialists are varied, but typically fall within the following six service categories:

 Work Environment

-Programs in which peer support specialists can work include but are not limited to include: peer support centers, crisis stabilization units, alcohol and drug use recovery centers, psychosocial rehabilitation programs, hospital settings, homeless outreach programs, housing projects, detention centers, non-profit organizations, community mental health agencies, and veterans hospitals.
+Programs in which Peer Support Specialists can work include, but are not limited to: peer support centers, crisis stabilization units, alcohol and drug use recovery centers, psychosocial rehabilitation programs, hospital settings, homeless outreach programs, housing projects, detention centers, non-profit organizations, community mental health agencies, and veterans hospitals.

 I'm a Certified Peer Support Specialist.